|8th Five Year Plan (Vol-2)||<< Back to Index|

 12.2.40 The programme for control of other non-communicable diseases will also be taken up on pilot basis.
 Resource constraints will not be allowed to come in the way of developing experience and appropriate technology for implementation of the control programme at a later date.

 12.2.41 The Indian Council of Medical Research (ICMR) is the premier institution which is responsible for carrying out bio-medical and operational research in India.
 Imporfant achievements of the ICMR during previous plans include: demonstration of improved vector control using bio-environmental techniques for control of malaria and filaria; establishment of National Cancer Registry; multi drug therapy and short course chemo therapy for leprosy and TB respectively and a national surveillance system for AIDS infection.
-Various other institutions under the Ministry of Health & Family Welfare and medical colleges have done notable work in the field of medical research.
+Various other institutions under the Ministry of Health and Family Welfare and medical colleges have done notable work in the field of medical research.

 12.2.42 Research and Development activities by Indian Council of Medical Research and other academic institutions will be pursued during the Eighth Plan through the following strategies -